SanderMertens/flecs/docs/Relationships.md

 e.set<Position>(third, {5, 6});
 ```

-## Relation wildcards
+## Relationship wildcards
-When querying for relation pairs, it is often useful to be able to find all instances for a given relation or object.
+When querying for relationship pairs, it is often useful to be able to find all instances for a given relationship or target.
 To accomplish this, an application can use wildcard expressions.
-Consider the following example, that queries for all entities with a `Likes` relation:
+Consider the following example, that queries for all entities with a `Likes` relationship:

 ```c
 ecs_query_t *q = ecs_query_init(world, &(ecs_query_desc_t){